About Digital Wallets

 2. Self-serve decisioning with a tokenization decisioning responder, similar to what we allow for normal card transactions with Auth Stream Access.
 See Tokenization Decisioning.

-4. Lithic then passes our issuer decision back to the networks, who pass it back to Apple to:
+4. Lithic then passes our issuer decision back to the networks, who pass it back to the digital wallet to:

 1. Green Path (approve tokenization)